-The future is very much on Garnaut’s mind.
-He begins by bringing the science up to date from his last review in 2008.
-There is a statistically significant warming trend and it did not end in 1998 or in any other year.
-If anything science says matters have gotten worse since 2008 and its prognosis of drastic global warming is now established beyond reasonable doubt.
-The projection of Australia’s emissions trajectory if nothing is done to change behaviour has grown to 24 per cent above 2000 levels (a 4 per cent above the levels expected in 2007).
+That this quote is taken out of context is no surprise in the light of similar shenanigans.
+As British former Tory MP Iain Dale found out when he went to parliament today, Australia does a poor line in genuine debate and the response is as Professor Garnaut must have feared.
+When the political expediency above everything and the media game about conflict, a reasoned document such as this will get short shrift.
+The future seems far away when there is so much shit-stirring to do in the present.The future is very much on Garnaut’s mind.
+He brings the science up to date from his last review in 2008.
+There is a statistically significant warming trend and it did not end in 1998 or any other year.
+Science says matters have worsened since 2008 and its prognosis of drastic global warming is now established beyond reasonable doubt.
+Australia’s emissions trajectory has grown to 24 per cent above 2000 levels (a 4 per cent above the levels expected in 2007).
 As Garnaut says “this will not be easily understood by other countries and is likely to bring Australian mitigation policy under close scrutiny.”